craigmbooth/contemplativeneuroscience/_posts/2024-04-12-immune-telemorase-psychological-mediators.md

 Although the study here does not conclusively demonstrate causality here, other studies also suggest that meditive practice causes a

-> gradual, daily accumulation of positive emotions that broaden the meditator’s viewpoint, setting up a trajectory of growth in which the speciﬁc psychological resources of "purpose in life" and "mindfulness" expand, which in turn increases life satisfaction and reduces depressive symptoms
+> gradual, daily accumulation of positive emotions that broaden the meditator's viewpoint, setting up a trajectory of growth in which the speciﬁc psychological resources of "purpose in life" and "mindfulness" expand, which in turn increases life satisfaction and reduces depressive symptoms

 The authors conclude by noting that

 > it is provocative that purpose in life may reﬂect a cognitive shift that both reshapes two contributors to stress, neuroticism and low perceived control, and also promotes increased telomerase activity.

+This study builds upon earlier work by [Davidson, Kabat-Zinn et al. (2003)]({% post_url 2024-03-09-brain-and-immune-function %}), which demonstrated that even a shorter 8-week mindfulness intervention could produce measurable changes in immune function and brain activity patterns.
+Interestingly, [Shields et al. (2020)]({% post_url 2025-03-13-deconstructing-concentration-interference-control %}) identified inflammation as a factor that can independently impair cognitive control, suggesting potential bidirectional relationships between psychological states, inflammatory processes, and cellular aging mechanisms.